-Non-Resident Tuition I Fee (For less than 7 hours)No Charge
+Non-Resident Tuition Fee (in excess of 6 hours), per credit hour 6.00

-Maintenance fee:
+Maintenance Fee:

-1 to 4 credit hours. , per credit hour \$ 6.00
+1 to 4 credit hours, per credit hour 6.00

-· · · · · · · · · · · · · · · · · · ·
+5 to 6 credit hours 25.00

 Student Activity Fee 1.50

-Student Building Fee .50 Late Fee 5.00
+Student Building Fee 1.00

+Late Fee 5.00

-Eleven-Week Term
+Eight-Week Term

-Non-Resident Tuition Fee (eleven credit hours) 0.00
+Non-Resident Tuition Fee, per credit hour 6.00

 Maintenance Fee:

 1 to 5 credit hours, per credit hour 6.00

-6 or more credit hours
+6 or more credit hours 35,00

 Library Fee 1.00

-Student Activity Fee (6 or more credit hours) 2.00
+Student Activity Fee (6 or more credit hours)

-Less than 6 credit hours 1.50
+Less than 6 credit bours 1.50

 Student Building Fee 1.50

 Late Fee 5.00

-Registration Fee (Evening Students only) 1.00
+Registration Fee (Evening Students only)

-No Student Activity Fee or Student Building Fee is charged in the summer term for registrations in which all of the enrolment is in classes scheduled to meet in the evening.
+No Student Activity Fee or Student Building Fee is charged in the summer term for registration in which all of the enrolment is in classes scheduled to meet in the evening.
 The Student Activity Fee charged at the time of registration will not be reduced should the student later elect to reduce the load.